top of page

 DIY Ceilidh

 DIY Ceilidh are a Newcastle based folk-dance collective.
-Their wild ceilidh nights have become a firm fixture of Newcastle’s vibrant nightlife, and now they are bringing their unique approach to Saltburn Folk Festival!
+Their wild ceilidh nights have become a firm fixture of Newcastle’s vibrant nightlife, and have grown to become one of the biggest regular ceilidh nights in the country.
+With a focus on inclusivity and self-expression, DIY Ceilidh creates a unique celebration wherever they go.
+We are delighted to be once again bringing our unique approach to Saltburn Folk Festival!

 Meet the band: